CURENT/ams/docs/source/getting_started/index.rst

 Quick install
 =============

-**Before AGVis comes to conda-forge and PyPI, you can install it from source,** check the guide in :ref:`Develop Install`.
+**Before AMS comes to conda-forge and PyPI, you can install it from source,** check the guide in :ref:`Develop Install`.

 .. panels::